Access Denied

 The hard truth of swimming

-• Swimming - the most technical and perhaps feared part of the sport of triathlon.
-You can't win a match with it, but you can lose a lot of time with it.
+Swimming - the most technical and perhaps the most feared part of the sport of triathlon.
+You can't win a race with it but you can lose a lot of time with it.
 Swimming is difficult to learn and takes years to perfect.
-This blog is not about mastering swimming technique, but I provide tips that have helped me become a better swimmer.
-Will you read with me?
+This blog is not about mastering swimming technique, but I will give tips that have helped me become a better swimmer.
+Will you read along with me?

-Measuring is knowing remains a valuable principle in the sports world.
+Measuring is knowing remains a valuable principle in the world of sports.
 Triathlon is no exception.
 While data can be an invaluable source of insight, it should not be the primary focus for triathletes.
-Especially not while swimming.
+Especially not during swimming.
 Because swimming is a technical and difficult sport, it can take a long time before you see any progress.

-Instead of obsessively paying attention to every second and meter, it is wise to pay more attention to your feelings while swimming.
-By leaving your watch at home and focusing on your own body feedback, you can protect yourself from negative mental spirals.
-Swimming by feel, in categories such as 'easy', 'steady', and 'hard', can be a more satisfying and effective approach.
-This will especially help you to last longer, so that you become better and faster in the long term.
+Instead of obsessively paying attention to every second and meter, it's wise to pay more attention to your feel while swimming.
+By leaving your watch at home and focusing on your own body feedback, you can save yourself from negative mental spirals.
+Swimming by feel, in categories such as "easy," "steady," and "hard," can be a more satisfying and effective approach.
+This will especially start to help you stick with it longer, making you better and faster in the long run.

-• Pro Tip: During my interval training I want to have insight into my training data, so I use the Form Smart Swimming Goggles 2!
+• Pro Tip: During my interval training I want to have precise insight into my training data for this I use the Form Smart Swim Goggles 2!

 Marlene de Boer - Pro Triathlete

-Of course, it is important to also practice longer distances in preparation for a race.
-However, I believe that it is better to swim shorter distances with 5-15 seconds of rest each time.
-Try to focus on your technique with each push-off and when resuming swimming.
-When swimming longer distances you can become tired, which is often at the expense of your technique.
-By taking a short rest in between, you can set your intentions anew every time.
+Of course, in preparation for a race, it is important to practice longer distances as well.
+Still, I believe it is better to swim shorter distances with 5-15 seconds of rest each time.
+Try to focus on your technique with each push-off and when resuming the swim.
+While swimming longer distances you can become fatigued, often to the detriment of your technique.
+By taking short rests in between sets your intentions each time.

 Wetsuits_bij_triathlonworld_jpg